asconsulting/docs/docs/manual/layout/module-management/navigation-modules.en.md

 ## Quick navigation

-The front-end module "Quick-navigation" adds a drop-down menu to the website, with which a visitor can jump directly to a specific page.
+The front-end module "Quick navigation" adds a drop-down menu to the website, with which a visitor can jump directly to a specific page.

 **Individual name:** Here you can enter an individual name for the first option of the quick-navigation.

-**Stoplevel**: Here you can define the level of nesting to which subpages are displayed in the quick-navigation (see [navigation menu](#navigation-menu).
+**Stop level**: Here you can define the level of nesting to which subpages are displayed in the quick-navigation (see [navigation menu](#navigation-menu).

 **Hard Limit:** If you select this option, menu items beyond the top level will never be displayed.

 **Show protected pages:** If you select this option, protected pages will also be displayed, which are otherwise only available to logged in members.

-**Show hidden pages:** If you select this option, hidden pages that would normally be skipped are also displayed in the quick-navigation.
+**Show hidden pages:** If you select this option, hidden pages that would normally be skipped are also displayed in the quick navigation.

-**Reference page:** Here you define the starting page of the quick-navigation.
+**Reference page:** Here you define the starting page of the quick navigation.

 **Individual template:** Here you can overwrite the standard `mod_quicknav` template.

-**HTML OutputThe**
+**HTML Output**
- frontend module generates the following HTML code:
+The frontend module generates the following HTML code:

 ```html
 <!-- indexer::stop -->